-- o Medication that requires refrigeration will be stored in the refrigerator in the kitchen. - Medication related to ongoing medical conditions (Eg asthma & anaphylaxis) will be stored in individual containers along with the child's action plan & photograph.
-These containers will be stored out of reach of children. - MEDICATION IS NOT TO BE LEFT IN CHILDREN'S BAGS.
+- o Medication that requires refrigeration will be stored in the refrigerator in the kitchen. - Medication related to ongoing medical conditions (Eg asthma & anaphylaxis) will be stored in individual medication bags along with the child's action plan & photograph.
+These bags will be stored out of reach of children in a place easily accessible to educators. - MEDICATION IS NOT TO BE LEFT IN CHILDREN'S BAGS.

-Version: April 2022 page 1 of 2 Review in conjunction with Medication Policy
+Version: May 2024 page 2 of 2 Review in conjunction with Medication Policy (Reviewed April 2022, created October 2019)